louipc/turses/README.rst

 .. _`git repo`: http://github.com/alejandrogomez/turses

-``turses`` is evolving fast, a list of tasks can be found on the on the `issue tracker`_.
+A list of tasks can be found on the on the `issue tracker`_.
 Feel free to submit issues, feature requests or participate in ongoing discussions.

 .. _`issue tracker`: http://github.com/alejandrogomez/turses/issues